 4. Rihanna, why you gotta do my man Chris Rock like that?

 5. Rock, like fellow comedian Christopher Titus, was dragged through the American family court system and came out understanding it's not designed to do much except drain money from litigants.
 American lawyers and judges are so out of touch with most people, the day will come when people actually do kill the lawyers--or just refuse to elect politicians who are lawyers.
 I can see why Mao's revolution (aka Cultural Revolution) happened.
-When the elites are this far out of touch, consequences are sure to happen at some point, unless bread, circuses, and propaganda get really, really good.
+When the elites are this far out of touch, consequences are sure to occur at some point, unless bread, circuses, and propaganda get really, really good.

 6. Some of Rock's comedy seemed to go over the heads of the Canadian audience.
 The "foreign" audience laughed the most at the in-law jokes but stayed oddly muted at his hilarious references to Keyser Soze and the Crips.
 I just asked two Canadians sitting next to me if they knew what "Crips" meant.
 One person had no idea, and the other person--who'd visited the States--mentioned it could mean both a derogatory reference to the disabled ("crips") as well as a gang.
 She's originally from South Africa.
 Toronto is amazing when it comes to diversity.